sbx-bnagle/ALCF-AR2022/04_expertise-and-resources/staff-spotlights.md

-# Ben Lenard
-## HPC Systems & Database Administrator
+# Ben Lenard, HPC Systems & Database Administrator

 Ben Lenard joined the ALCF in 2015 as an HPC Systems & Database Administrator, responsible for overseeing the administration and improvement of database, monitoring, Kafka, and non-HPC storage systems in the ALCF supercomputing environment.
 He has presented at Cray Users Group as well as various Db2 events, and was a panelist at Tapia 2022.
 In addition to his day-to-day responsibilities, Ben has been strong advocate for the ALCF and for computer science, volunteering for events like the Hour of Code, Northern Illinois University STEM Fest, and Argonne’s public open house.